High-voltage direct current: High voltage transmission

 Since the energy lost as heat in the wires is directly proportional to the square of the current $(\text{energy lost as heat} = \text{current}^2 \cdot \text{resistance} \cdot \text{time}),$ using half the current at double the voltage reduces the line losses by a factor of 4.
 (Note: For a more detailed derivation, see Submarine power cable.)
 While energy lost in transmission can also be reduced by decreasing the resistance by increasing the conductor size, larger conductors are heavier and more expensive.

 High voltage cannot readily be used for lighting or motors, so transmission-level voltages must be reduced for end-use equipment.
 Transformers are used to change the voltage levels in alternating current (AC) transmission circuits, but cannot pass DC current.
-Transformers made AC voltage changes practical, and AC generators were more efficient than those using DC.
+Transformers make AC voltage changes practical, and AC generators are more efficient than those using DC.
 These advantages led to early low-voltage DC transmission systems being supplanted by AC systems around the turn of the 20th century.

 Practical conversion of current between AC and DC became possible with the development of power electronics devices such as mercury-arc valves and, starting in the 1970s, power semiconductor devices including thyristors, integrated gate-commutated thyristors (IGCTs), MOS-controlled thyristors (MCTs) and insulated-gate bipolar transistors (IGBT).